 After three weeks in Bali, we found ourselves growing a bit tired of the massive crowds.
-We were in search of adventure, more beaches, and a rugged experience.
-We found that less than an hour away on Nusa Penida.
+We were searching for adventure, more beaches, and a rugged experience.
+We found that it was less than an hour away from Bali with Nusa Penida.
+Nusa Ceningan, Nusa Lembongan, and Nusa Penida make up the Nusa Island group, and exploring them is a great addition to any Bali trip.

 Nusa Penida Travel Tips